Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker ANo, I'm too young.

-Speaker AHey, come down, won't you come down?
+Speaker AWon't you come down?

 Speaker AHello.